Toward Dignity-Aware AI: Next-Generation Elderly Monitoring from Fall Detection to ADL: Preliminary Results

 \subsection{Embedded Deployment on Jetson Orin Nano}

 We deployed the Conv-GRU baseline (without multimodal extensions) on a Jetson Orin Nano device.
 Models were quantized to INT$8$ using TensorRT.
-Fig. \ref{fig:nano} shows that inference can be achieved in real time under $5$W power budgets, confirming feasibility for on-device deployment.
+Fig. \ref{fig:nano} shows that real-time inference is achievable for the Conv-GRU baseline within the device’s low-power operating mode.
+For completeness, projected latency/model-size references for planned extensions (e.g., Conv-GRU+GAT) are also included in the figure, although they are not evaluated in the current SISFall experiments.